LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

-In this section, we show how to recast the matrix-multiplication calculation by using ``RAJA::kernel`` nested-loop capabilities, which were introduced in :ref:`loop_elements-nested-label`.
+In this section, we show how to recast the matrix-multiplication calculation by using ``RAJA::kernel`` nested-loop capabilities, which were introduced in :ref:`loop_elements-kernel-label`.
 There are some important differences between the use of the ``RAJA::kernel`` and ``RAJA::forall`` loop constructs.
 Before we dig into those details, we first present a complete example, and then describe its key elements: